amorist/awesome/README.md

 - [MoeFE/GoogleTranslate](https://github.com/MoeFE/GoogleTranslate) - 🌐 Google 翻译 Mac 客户端
 - [electron-userland/electron-forge](https://github.com/electron-userland/electron-forge) - A complete tool for creating, publishing, and installing modern Electron applications
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
-- [datav-io/datav](https://github.com/datav-io/datav) - 📊A lightweight alternative to Grafana, also datav is a modern apm for metrics,traces and logs.
-Datav has fully native support for @open-telemetry, is an open-source alternative to DataDog, NewRelic.
+- [savecost/datav](https://github.com/savecost/datav) - 📊A modern APM for metrics,traces and logs, also datav is a lightweight alternative to Grafana, .
+It has fully native support for @open-telemetry, is an open-source alternative to DataDog, NewRelic.
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code
 - [kactus-io/kactus](https://github.com/kactus-io/kactus) - :cactus: A true version control tool for designers